 Absorption across GIT membrane

 General route for absorption of drug molecules is the Paracellular and the transcellular route.
 Hydrophilic molecules having mol.
-Wt. less than 500 Da absorbed by Paracellular route.
+Wt. less than 500 Da are absorbed by Paracellular route.
 The molecules having high molecular weight like insulin (about 6KDa) cannot absorb via this route.
 Absorption of insulin by transcellular route is restricted because of its molecular size, its charge, and its hydrophilicity9.
 To increase the GI uptake of orally poorly absorbed insulin is their binding to colloidal particles that can safeguard the insulin from degradation in the GI tract and encourage the transport of poor-absorbable molecules into systemic circulation10.

 Presystemic enzymatic degradation

 Pepsin is present inside the stomach as a group of aspartic proteases.
 Pancreatic proteases existing in small intestine comprising the serine endopeptidase (trypsin, α-chymotrypsin, elastase and exopeptidases, carboxypeptidase A, and carboxypeptidase B) which is accountable for the degradation of proteins.
-The order of enzymatic degradation of insulin in the small intestine is Duodenum> jejunum > ileum9.
-Insulin can be available for absorption through GIT when the enzymatic attack is either diminished or defeated11.Although Insulin is not subject to proteolytic breakdown by brush border enzymes12.
+The order of enzymatic degradation of insulin in the small intestine is duodenum > jejunum > ileum9.
+Insulin can be available for absorption through GIT when the enzymatic attack is either diminished or overcome11.Although Insulin is not subject to proteolytic breakdown by brush border enzymes12.

 Poor Intestinal transport of insulin

 The anatomy of insulin is very exquisite.
-Insulin is susceptible to oxidative damage when react amino acids9.
-In other terms we can say that insulin has low permeability via intestinal mucosa11.
+Insulin is susceptible to oxidative damage when it react with amino acids9.
+In other words we can say that insulin has low permeability via intestinal mucosa11.

 Dosage form stability